Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Go straight to Halloween Town and then the to the Doctor's Lab, on the right of the manhole in which you entered back in Chapter 2.
 Use the key to the door and enter.

 Go sout, then east.
 Defeat all the enemies and than jump onto a spiral you should see in front of the tube.
-Break the wooden blockade with the Pumpkin King Costume (Fire Blast destroys it faster) and activate the switch behind it.
+Break the wooden blockade with the Pumpkin King Costume and activate the switch behind it.
 Go on top of the tube to the right to get some souls and to get back to the entrance faster.
 Cross the bridge to start a cutscene with Igor.

 Exit the Doctor's Lab and go to the Witches' Shop to start a fight against Lock's ghosts.
 You can get rid of them faster with a Soul Cycle, without even a worry about the Blue Souls since you're right in front of the Witches' Shop!